kingluddite/react-sensei-lunr-blog/content/blog/add-eslint/index.md

 ---
 title: Add Eslint
 date: "2020-03-22T23:46:37.121Z"
-description: Take the pain out of adding eslint
+description: Take the pain out of adding eslint to projects
 ---

 ## Add these dev dependencies